 Nebraska grew enrollment every single year from 2006 through 2020, a 15-year streak that added 40,883 students, a 12.5% gain.
 That run was unusual for any state and nearly unique in the Midwest, where Iowa, Illinois, and Ohio all experienced steady erosion over the same period.

 The engine behind that growth was Hispanic enrollment.
-From 2005 to 2020, Hispanic students in Nebraska's public schools more than doubled, from 32,373 to 67,707.
-White enrollment, meanwhile, fell by 15,128 over the same period, from 260,334 to 245,206.
+From 2005 to 2020, Hispanic students in Nebraska's public schools more than doubled, climbing from about 30,700 to roughly 64,000.
+White enrollment, meanwhile, drifted slightly downward over the same period.
 Hispanic growth more than compensated for white losses, producing net gains year after year.

 The Delayed Crash

 Where did they go?
-White students accounted for 90.5% of the 2021 loss, shedding 6,599 students in a single year.
+White students accounted for nearly the entire 2021 loss, shedding 5,016 students in a single year.
 Homeschool registrations surged nearly 70% during the pandemic, from roughly 9,450 students in 2019-20 to 14,780 in 2020-21.
 David Jespersen of the Nebraska Department of Education noted that most of those families eventually returned:

 "The majority of that bump has returned to public or private school settings." -- Nebraska Public Media, 2023

 The return showed up in the data.
-The year after the crash, Nebraska added 3,801 students, its strongest single-year gain since the peak growth years of 2015-2018.
+The year after the crash, Nebraska added 2,879 students, returning to its pre-pandemic growth pace.
 By 2023, the state had surpassed its pre-COVID level.
 By 2025, it had set a new all-time high.

 The 2026 Reversal